darkwaterfoundation/docs/escape.md

 This time when you are returned to the main menu, move down to the *Finish* option (pressing the right arrow key twice will get you there) and press enter.

 You have now enabled the interfaces you need to use your board.

+## Reboot your Pi

+Once you have enabled the interfaces you will need to reboot your Raspberry Pi so that the required libraries can be loaded.
+This is an important step and your code won't run correctly without it.

 # Wiring up the ESCAPE board